walt-id/waltid-ssikit-spring-example/README.md

 # waltid-ssikit-spring-example
-Show cases the integration from the SSI Kit by walt.id with the Spring Framework
+Showcases the integration from the SSI Kit by walt.id with the Spring Framework